IbrahimAbuhanoun/IbrahimAbuhanoun.github.io/_portfolio/portfolio-1.md

 </div>
 ## Previous Work
-A proof-of-concept vine robot was developed for the 2024 senior capstone project, but the design had three key limitations that this work aimed to address:
+A proof-of-concept vine robot was developed for the FA2023 - Sp2024 senior capstone project at the Advanced Propulsion and Power Lab (APPL), but the design had three key limitations that this work aimed to address:
 - **Unrealistic engine model.** The axial compressor section was oversized and geometrically inaccurate to the M250 engine, limiting the relevance of navigation testing.
 - **Constrained tube dimensions.** Tube length was capped by the heat sealer's working length, and diameters below 1 inch could not be reliably fabricated — concentrated heat from the sealing process caused pinholes in the tube wall, compromising structural integrity.
 - **Impaired navigation.** The tube's flat tip geometry caused it to deform around and conform tightly against compressor blades, restricting further advancement.